 In March 2023, the Company entered into a Loan and Security Agreement (the "Siena Revolver") with Siena Lending Group, LLC ("Siena") which permits the Company to receive funding through a revolving line of credit with an initial commitment of \$35.0 million.
 The Company's borrowing capacity under the Siena Revolver is subject to certain conditions, including the Company's eligible inventory and accounts receivable balances among other limitations as specified in the agreement.
-In connection with this facility the Company incurred \$1.1 million of debt issuance costs which have been included in other assets on the Company's balance sheet and being amortized through the Revolver's scheduled maturity date.
-Additional borrowing capacity from the Siena Revolver was \$9.1 million as of March 31, 2024.
+In connection with this facility the Company incurred \$1.1 million of debt issuance costs which have been included in other assets on the Company's condensed consolidated balance sheet and being amortized through the Siena Revolver's scheduled maturity date.
+On July 16, 2024, the Company entered into Amendment 1 to Loan and Security Agreement with Siena ("Siena Amendment").
+The Siena Amendment modifies certain terms related to how the Company's available borrowing capacity is determined.
+The Siena Amendment did not modify any other terms related to the Siena Revolver, including maturity date or maximum borrowing capacity.
+The Company accounted for the Siena Amendment under debt modification accounting due to the terms being deemed not substantially different.
+The Company paid \$0.3 million of issuance costs related to the Siena Amendment which are included within other assets on the Company's condensed consolidated balance sheets and being amortized through the Siena Revolver's scheduled maturity date.

-The interest rates applicable to borrowings under the Siena Revolver are based on a fluctuating rate of interest measured by reference to either, at the Company's option, (i) a Base Rate, plus an applicable margin, or (ii) the Term SOFR then in effect, plus 0.10% and an applicable margin.
-The Base Rate is defined as the greatest of: (1) Prime Rate as published in the Wall Street Journal, (2) Federal Funds Rate plus 0.5% and (3) 5.0% per annum.
+The interest rates applicable to borrowings under the Siena Revolver are based on a fluctuating rate of interest measured by reference to either, at the Company's option, (i) a Base Rate, plus an applicable margin, or (ii) the term Secured Overnight Financing Rate ("SOFR") then in effect, plus 0.10% and an applicable margin.
+The Base Rate is defined as the greatest of: (1) Prime Rate as published in the Wall Street Journal, (2) Federal Funds Rate plus 0.50% and (3) 5.00% per annum.
 The applicable margin for Siena Revolver borrowings is based on the Company's monthly average principal balance outstanding and ranges from 2.75% to 4.50% per annum in the case of Base Rate Borrowings, as defined by the Siena Revolver, and 3.75% to 5.50% per annum in the case of Term SOFR Borrowings, as defined by the Siena Revolver.
-The Siena Revolver also contains various financial covenants the Company must maintain to avoid an Event of Default, as defined by the agreement, including a subjective acceleration clause in the event that Siena determines that a material adverse change has or will occur within the business, operations, or financial condition of the Company or a material impairment of the prospect of repaying any portion of this financial obligation.
+The Siena Revolver also contains various financial covenants the Company must maintain to avoid an Event of Default, as defined by the agreement.
 In accordance with the agreement, Siena has been provided with the Company's periodic financial statements and updated projections to facilitate their ongoing assessment of the Company.
-The Company believes the likelihood that Siena would exercise the subjective acceleration clause is remote.
-As of March 31, 2024, the Company was in compliance with these debt covenants.
+As of September 30, 2024, the Company was in compliance with these debt covenants.

-The Siena Revolver matures at the earlier of March 10, 2026 or the maturity date of the Structural Debt Facility.
-As of March 31, 2024, the Company has an outstanding principal balance of \$7.5 million under the Siena Revolver.
-The interest rate on the outstanding balance as of March 31, 2024 was 9.18%.
+The Siena Revolver matures on March 10, 2026.
+As of September 30, 2024, the Company has an outstanding principal balance of \$\structrig{\mathbb{S}}\times 5\$ million under the Siena Revolver.
+The interest rate on the outstanding balance as of September 30, 2024 was 9.18%.
+Additional borrowing capacity from the Siena Revolver was \$6.8 million as of September 30, 2024.